Winston-Lu/ESP8266-LED-Shelf/README.md

 ## Configuration

 ## Setting to 24hr layout (Optional)
-To enable this, comment out \_12_HR_CLOCK and uncomment \_24_HR_CLOCK in `Config.h`.
-Width and Height should automatically reconfigure to support this.

-You also need to change a line in `./data/script.js` and on the first line, change it to `const enable24HR = true;`.
+To switch to 24hr mode, you need to change a line in `./data/script.js` website file and on the first line, change it to `const enable24HR = true;`.
 This will allow for an extra column of spotlights if you added them.
 If you have a setup with a setup larger than >2x7, then you will need to code in the spotlight modification yourself.
 I didn't make this as modualr as I would have liked as I wanted to avoid using frameworks like AngularJS ng-repeat since I'm not the best front-end designer.

+In the C++ code, comment out \_12_HR_CLOCK and uncomment \_24_HR_CLOCK in `Config.h`.
+Width and Height should automatically reconfigure to support this.
+If you wired everything exactly as I did (See the Wiring section below), you don't need to make any more configuration changes in the C++ code.
+Otherwise, follow the steps below.

-Last thing to do is to go into `Config.h` and modify the segmentWiringOrder, spotlightWiringOrder, h_ten[], h_one[], m_ten[], and m_one[].
+Last thing you may need do is to go into `Config.h` and modify the segmentWiringOrder, spotlightWiringOrder, h_ten[], h_one[], m_ten[], and m_one[].
 The first array tells the program how you wired the clock, so each number in the array is the lighting index that segment covers.
 The numbers in those last 4 arrays should be the lighting (not wiring) index.

 ## Setting up Secrets.h (Required)
 Create a file called "Secrets.h" with the following code.
 Replace the placeholder text with the relevant information: